website design and seo

 SEO During the Proposal Phase

 It helps to let your website do some of the talking here by adding SEO to your design and development services page.
-This allows you to clearly spell out what you do and how you do it.
+This allows you to spell out what and how you do it.
 Technical terms like “on-page SEO,” “mobile-friendly design,” etc., are OK to use there but clearly define each in layperson’s terms and briefly explain where each lives in the design/development process.

 Ideas for describing benefits to your clients on your webpage: